REDWOOD LOGINREDWOOD PORTAL

 An ERP can be configured with accounting tools that automate tedious and time-consuming tasks.
 Some of the solutions available within an ERP system include automatic invoice distribution and processing, accounts receivable, payroll, and more.
 This permits a business to review the performance of vendors and suppliers on a financial basis – ensuring they stay on top of invoices, payments, and more.

 The human resources section allows you to maintain accurate contract records, vendor agreements, tax forms, income, and other HR specific areas.
-Beyond monitoring vendor performance or contractor specifics, it also keeps files organized, and can be used in-house for employee HR record keeping.
+Beyond monitoring and measuring vendor performance or contractor specifics, it also keeps files organized.
+This is beneficial as it can be used in-house for employee HR record keeping.

 ERP platforms also provide multiple manufacturing-related monitoring services.
 For example, a company can keep track of all suppliers and vendors associated with making the products they sell.
 If an order is sent to a supplier, this tool can track performance standards, expected delivery dates, and even quality control monitoring.